THE MISSIONS OF AN ART CENTER

 The offices that are accessible from 31 rue Raspail were bought up in 1988 by a collective, which installed artists’ workspaces.
 The part of the site now known as the Manufacture des Œillets was acquired in 1989 by a former architect, Eric Danel, who established a multidisciplinary cultural venue there.
 The venue’s opening in November 1995 was marked by a revival of Bernard-Marie Koltès’ play Dans la solitude des champs de coton, staged by Patrice Chéreau for the Théâtre de l’Odéon.

 In 1996 the main hall, the American building and the caretaker’s lodge were added to the supplementary list of historic monuments.
-Jacques Doillon and Raymond Depardon have also worked at the Manufacture des Œillets, which closed in 2001.
-Since then the ground and first floors of the American building have been home to the Advanced Professional School of Graphic Arts and Architecture of the City of Paris (EPSAA), which trains graphic designers and architects’ assistants.
+Since 2001 the ground and first floors of the American building have been home to the Advanced Professional School of Graphic Arts and Architecture of the City of Paris (EPSAA), which trains graphic designers and architects’ assistants.
 Crédac moved to the third floor in 2011, followed in 2016 by the Théâtre des Quartiers d’Ivry - CDN du Val-de-Marne, which inaugurated a new theater space in the “French Hall”.